Wish Dragon: Voice cast

 Nico Santos and Bobby Lee voice, respectively: Buckley, Mr. Wang's assistant; and Diao (credited as "Tall Goon"), one of Pockets' goons.
 The film's writer/director Chris Appelhans voices a hot towel waiter and a Nomani retailer.
 Niu Junfeng and Jackie Chan voice Din and Long, respectively, in the film's Mandarin dub.

 Production

 Wish Dragon is the first Sony Pictures Animation film to be produced by Base Animation, a new animation studio that is part of the VFX firm Base FX, and also the first to feature visual effects and animation provided by Industrial Light & Magic.
 The goal of the film and the Base Animation studio is to "make world-class animation in China for China... and the world".
 Writer and director Chris Appelhans "wanted the film made in China, with a strong Mainland China creative team, an international cast of talent, and a focus on the hopes and dreams of contemporary China."
-The film is Appelhans' directorial debut.
+The film is Appelhans' directorial debut, and is based on his friendship with Michael Wu, a cousin of his colleague he met during a visit to China in 2014.'
 The film was officially completed on January 8, 2020.